soda-chanh/SDCollectionView/README.md

 - (void)didSingleTapCell:(UITapGestureRecognizer *)recognizer;
 ```

+## Example

 Here I have 3 different layouts:
-Layout A, Layout B, Layout C.  Each layout is comprised of different cell types.
-You can pass the DataSource any number of elements in your array, and the SDLayoutManager will calculate the appropriate combination of pages to create an aesthetically pleasing layout.
+Layout A, Layout B, Layout C.  Each layout is comprised of different cell types, and each cell has its own unique features: complex configuration, controller logic, and touch handlers.
+Whether I want to display 3, 20, or 500, SDLayoutManager will display a combination of Layouts to fit the data source.

 Since each of these cells handles complex logic, each cell